 One question we get asked the most is “How did Teutonic get started?” to which I say “It’s a long story.
-Do you want to hear it all?
+Do you want to hear it all?”

 In 2005, a unique opportunity fell into our lap.
 Barnaby and I were having dinner with family and friends.
 I was busy chatting with the person next to me when Barnaby tapped me on the shoulder and said “Hey, Gisela said we can plant grape vines on her farm in Alsea.
 Isn’t that great?!!”
-I must have nodded, as I don’t even recall this micro conversation because the next day, Barnaby called me at work and asked me which credit card should he use.
+I must have nodded, as I don’t even recall this micro conversation because the next day, Barnaby called me at work and asked me which credit card he should use.
 “For what?”
 I asked.
 “For the grape vines I’m about to buy.
 You know, for the vineyard we are going to plant in Alsea.
 I told you that last night.”

 Later that year, we had two thousand vines in the ground at a little farm in Alsea, Oregon, just 19 miles from the coast as a crow flies.
 We had no vineyard experience, equipment or financial backing.
-For the next three years, Barnaby and I and sometimes friends (when we could convince them), would drive down on weekends to mow, prune, hedge, spray, plant ground cover and leaf-thin our two acre vineyard.
+For the next three years, Barnaby and I and sometimes friends (when we could convince them), would drive down on weekends to mow, prune, hedge, spray, plant ground cover, and leaf-thin our two-acre vineyard.

 Today, we make between four and six thousand cases a year.
-The varieties include Riesling (of course), Pinot Noir, Pinot Meunier, Pinot Gris, Pinot Blanc, Gewürztraminer and recently we added Viognier and Grüner Veltliner to the line up.
+The varieties include Riesling (of course), Pinot Noir, Pinot Meunier, Pinot Gris, Pinot Blanc, Gewürztraminer and recently we added Viognier and Grüner Veltliner to the lineup.
 Barnaby also likes to create blends and experiment with fermenting in amphorae, whole cluster versus de-stemmed fermentation, extended skin contact and adding flor yeast from one barrel to another.
 While we still make wine from the vineyard in Alsea, we also source fruit from other vineyards around the Willamette Valley.
-It’s important to us that we only work with vineyards that are dry-farmed (no irrigation) and ideally have older vines (20 years or older), are planted in a higher elevation making them cooler than other sites, allowing the fruit to hang longer on the vines without over-ripening with the sugar levels, but allowing them to develop physiologically for more complex flavors.
-In the winery, we only use wild yeast we source from each vineyard site, creating a pied de cuve (a traditional French technique for making a yeast starter) and use only the yeast from the vineyards to ferment the wines.
-Our fermentation vessels include neutral oak barrels, clay amphorae and traditional fermentation bins for the reds (primary fermentation only) and then they go into barrel.
-We made this easy to remember by adding on our back label “Old & Cold, High & Dry, Wood & Wild.”
+It’s important to us that we only work with vineyards that are dry-farmed (no irrigation) and, ideally, have older vines (20 years or older) and are high elevation, cooler sites.
+Cooler temperatures allow the fruit to hang longer on the vines without over-ripening or the sugar levels getting too high, but while still allowing them to develop physiologically for more complex flavors.

 Since 2009, we have also been managing a really amazing vineyard just thirty miles south of Portland.
 The Wahlstrom Vineyard is planted on a decommissioned gravel quarry which consists mostly of rocks, gravel and basalt.
 The ground here is so perfect for growing wine grapes, in addition to Pinot Noir, we just had to plant some Riesling on the steepest part of the vineyard which we call “Slayer Block.”